defanator/amneziawg-openwrt/README.md

 The idea is to keep it up to date with the upstream for all the general sources.
 All the extra features are basically combined into a top-level [Makefile](Makefile) and a set of GitHub action [workflows](.github/workflows/).

+## OpenWRT package feed

+Custom OpenWRT package feed with binary packages built using pipelines of this repository is available [here](https://etaoin.shrdlu.club/openwrt-amneziawg/).

+Please note that it does include quite limited number of targets.
+If your target is not available, you may want to [open an issue](https://github.com/defanator/amneziawg-openwrt/issues), or refer to alternative builds available out there such as [https://github.com/Slava-Shchipunov/awg-openwrt](https://github.com/Slava-Shchipunov/awg-openwrt).

 ## Added features

  1. [Makefile](Makefile) providing a number of targets: